 If you feel that your computer isn’t the best place to keep all your critical data, then you should definitely check out our CrashPlan review.
 Because we know that local backups and restoration points can only help so much, we will show a solution which is cheap, reliable and easy to deploy, regardless of your machine or your operating system.

 CrashPlan is a great way to backup your data on the go, without having to rely on NASs or USB sticks.
 Even more interesting is the fact that the manager is as silent as it gets, running continuously in the background using only a few resources.
 Did we manage to get your attention?
 Then keep reading our Crashplan review to see what this cloud-based backup service can do for your computer or Mac.

 CrashPlan – General Info

-As we’ve mentioned in the introduction to our Crashplan review, Crashplan is the complete solution to all your backup needs.
-If you’re planning on backing up your data, then Crashplan is one of the best choices for the job.
+As we’ve mentioned in the introduction to our CrashPlan review, Crashplan is the complete solution for all your business backup needs.
+If you’re planning on backing up your data, then CrashPlan is one of the best choices for the job.

 It was specifically engineered in order to help you easily backup and restore your files, using secure data centers that are constantly under lock and key.